Youth Education Program

 The DIAD Program delivers unique reality-based, solution-focused multi-speaker presentations and seminars throughout Canada and the United States to raise awareness about distracted driving.
 Our dynamic approach delivers a powerful message with a combination of knowledge, personal experience, energy and humour.

 DIAD Program Director, Karen Bowman, retired Surrey Fire Services Capt.
-Tim Baillie and Cpl.
-Bryan Fedirchuk of the Surrey RCMP Traffic Division liaise with local law enforcement and emergency services to deliver presentations and seminars with maximum community impact.
+Tim Baillie, Cpl.
+Bryan Fedirchuk of the Surrey RCMP Traffic Division and Mark Andrews, retired OPP, liaise with local law enforcement and emergency services to deliver presentations and seminars with maximum community impact.

 “Probably the most useful guest speakers we’ve had throughout the semester.” ~H.B.